nyergler/effective-django/middleware.rst

 Middleware Hooks
 ================

-* Middleware classes have a few hooks:
+* Middleware classes have hooks for processing:

   - ``request``
   - ``response``